reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 ### 4. Introspective Sort
 Hybrid sorting altorithm that is used in the Standard C++ Library.
 It combines the strengths of quick sort, heap sort, and insertion sort.
+It chooses the sort algorithms depending on the data size.

+1. Quick Sort